You Have Only 1 Prostate. But Multiple Treatment Options Are Available

 Among the leading treatments we offer today:

-• GreenLight™ Laser Therapy – During this outpatient procedure, the urologist vaporizes the enlarged tissue using currents that are delivered through a narrow scope inserted through the urethra.
+• GreenLight™ Laser Therapy During this outpatient procedure, the urologist vaporizes the enlarged tissue using currents that are delivered through a narrow scope.
+In the first step, the urologist glides the scope through the urethra to gain visibility of the prostate and bladder.
+The doctor then uses a precise fiber laser to eliminate the tissue.
+A temporary catheter may be needed to allow urine to drain from the bladder.
 Most patients experience symptom improvement within 24 hours.

-• Aquablation Therapy – This outpatient approach removes excess prostate tissue with powerful heat-free water jets.
+• Aquablation Therapy – This minimally invasive approach removes excess prostate tissue using powerful heat-free water jets.
 There are no incisions – the prostate is accessed through your urethra.
+Patients typically need to stay overnight, possibly two nights, and need to wear a catheter home if unable to empty their baldders.

-• Holmium laser enucleation of the prostate (HoLEP) This procedure is performed much like a TURP, but removes the prostate tissue in one piece, essentially coring it out.
+• Holmium laser enucleation of the prostate (HoLEP) – A minimally invasive option prescribed for very enlarged prostates, this procedure is performed much like a TURP, but removes the prostate tissue in one piece, essentially coring it out.
 A separate instrument then cuts the tissue into smaller fragments to be removed.
-This minimally invasive option is often prescribed for very enlarged prostates.

-• Robotic prostatectomy Robotic surgery is similar to a HoLEP but requires an incision through the skin to remove the inside of the prostate.
-This surgery might require an overnight hospital stay.
+• Robotic prostatectomy – Robotic surgery is similar to a HoLEP but requires an incision through the skin to remove the inside of the prostate.
+(The tissue will be checked for cancer by a pathologist.)
+This surgery might require an overnight hospital stay, and the patient will wear a catheter for about seven days.

 You and your physician will work together to find a treatment that suits you.